justaszie/Bikeshare-Analysis/README.md

 <img width="1783" alt="Screenshot 2023-10-16 at 11 35 21" src="https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/c364196a-4400-4ba4-b7c9-eab3f0f68d56">

-- Some station names have multiple IDs (17 such stations (36k rides)).
+- Some station names have multiple IDs (17 such stations, representing 36k rides - i.e. only ~0.6% of the dataset).
 Again, with no referential information, we can't make a call here.
 In the analysis, I focus on the station names.
 There's a risk that these stations are actually different stations but it involves only a small amount of rides so it won't impact the analysis a lot.

 <img width="660" alt="Sample same name multiple IDs" src="https://github.com/justaszie/Bikeshare-Analysis/assets/1820805/8dbfcedd-94ee-42ae-a7a5-4ffb6ad7b726">